Jodie Sweetin Speaks Out: ‘Fuller House’ Star To Fight Back At Justin Hodak

 Her message comes after her split from ex-fiancé Justin Hodak and his arrest for violating a restraining order she filed against him.
 Sweetin was granted a temporary restraining order against Hodak on March 27, claiming in court documents that he started taking steroids and testosterone supplements “which made his temper worse.”

-She also claims he arrived at her home on March 18 when Hodak “said he was going to take a 9-millimeter pistol with him and use it to kill himself.”
+She also claims he arrived at her home on March 18 when Hodak “said he was going to take a nine-millimeter pistol with him and use it to kill himself.”
 Sweetin’s restraining order requires Hodak to stay away from her for at least 100 yards, including her home, her job, her vehicle, her children’s school.
 He has also been informed not to initiate contact with her indirectly or directly.

-Sweetin has also granted protection for her two children – daughters Beatrix Coyle, 6, and Zoie Herpin, 8 – her mother, Janice Sweetin, her father Sam Sweetin, and her assistant, Lauren Hussey.
+Sweetin has also granted protection for her two children – daughters Beatrix Coyle, six, and Zoie Herpin, eight – her mother, Janice Sweetin, her father Sam Sweetin, and her assistant, Lauren Hussey.
 A court hearing is scheduled for April 14.

 The Fuller House star’s split was first confirmed by People Magazine on March 24.
 Sweetin, 35, and Hodak, 40, met through mutual friends and announced their engagement in January 2016 after two years of dating.